 Localized prostate cancer refers to a tumor that is clearly confined within the prostate.
 Radiation therapy options for men with early-stage, localized prostate cancer include:

-- Low-dose-rate (LDR) brachytherapy
+- low-dose-rate (LDR) brachytherapy

-- Stereotactic radiosurgery
+- stereotactic radiosurgery

 - LDR brachytherapy combined with a short course of daily IG-IMRT

-- IGRT combined with hormone therapy
+- IG-IMRT combined with hormone therapy

 - High-dose-rate (HDR) brachytherapy combined with a short course of daily IG-IMRT

 Together with your radiation oncologist, we can help you figure out which of these approaches is best for you.

 Many men undergo radical prostatectomy (surgery to remove the prostate gland) as a primary treatment for prostate cancer.
 However, sometimes there will be indications several years after surgery that the cancer has returned.
-If you experience one or more of these signs that the cancer is back, such as a rising level of PSA or evidence on a scan, radiation therapy can eliminate or control it.
+If you experience one or more of these signs that the cancer is back, such as a rising level of prostate-specific antigen (PSA) or evidence on a scan, radiation therapy can eliminate or control it.

 Because radiation therapy is so focused, it’s not often used to treat cancer that has spread from the prostate to other parts of the body.
 However, we’ve developed and have extensive experience using stereotactic radiosurgery as a treatment for certain prostate cancers that have spread to the bones, where they can cause considerable pain.
 It can eliminate bone metastases with great precision and may dramatically improve your quality of life if you have advanced prostate cancer.

-Managing Side Effects
+Managing Side Effects of Radiation Therapy

-Still, radiation can cause short- and long-term side effects, including incontinence (the involuntary loss of urine), erectile dysfunction, bowel problems, fatigue, and symptoms in other parts of the body (if you receive radiation therapy for disease that has spread outside the prostate).
+Still, radiation can cause short- and long-term side effects, including incontinence (the loss of bladder control), erectile dysfunction, bowel problems, fatigue, and symptoms in other parts of the body (if you receive radiation therapy for disease that has spread outside the prostate).

 During the course of radiation treatments, some men experience diarrhea or frequent and uncomfortable urination.
 Please tell your treatment team if you have any of these problems.
 We can recommend medications and other methods that can help alleviate these uncomfortable side effects.